-And if your sport of choice involves a lot of exertion, contact lenses won’t fog up during strenuous exercise as glass lenses can sometimes do.
+And if your sport of choice involves a lot of exertion, contact lenses won’t fog up during strenuous exercise as eyeglass lenses can sometimes do.

 Nowadays, contact lenses can correct most vision issues.
 Even people with high amounts of astigmatism can be corrected with contact lenses, which was not always the case.

-If you’re over the age of 40 and need help with reading (presbyopia), there are contact lens solutions for you as well.
-You don’t have to rely on contacts for only long distance vision and still keep a set of reading glasses handy.
+If you’re over the age of 40 and need help with reading (presbyopia), there are multifocal contacts to accommodate your vision needs.
+You no longer have to rely on contacts for merely distance vision while switching to reading glasses for near vision.
 You can talk to your eye care professional about multifocal contact lenses.

-Contact lens wearers will all confirm, contacts make a real difference.
+Contact lens wearers will all confirm that contacts make a real difference.
 In addition to their smaller footprint, contact lenses don’t scratch as glasses do with wear and tear.
 Which makes them less susceptible to reducing your visual acuity.

 Even so, to maintain optimal comfort with your contact lenses, you still need to treat them with love.
 They need to be cleaned and changed regularly.
 Removing your lenses every night to disinfect them and remove protein deposits is important for both cleanliness and comfort.
 Unless you have been fitted with extended wear contacts that you can wear overnight and your eye care professional has informed you your eyes are healthy enough to do this.

-Always make sure you replace your lenses according to your ECP’s instructions, whether they’re meant to be changed every month, two weeks or every day.
-One day lenses do not mean you can spend a couple hours at the gym.
+Always make sure you replace your lenses according to your eye doctor’s instructions, whether they’re meant to be changed every month, two weeks or every day.
+One-day lenses do not mean you can spend a couple hours at the gym.
 Take them out and reuse them the next workout for 12 days.
-One day contact lenses are single use- they’re not meant to be cleaned.
+One-day contact lenses are intended for single use, and they’re not meant to be cleaned.

-Daily disposable contacts are the healthiest option for your eyes – they ensure your eye has a fresh, clean lens every day so you don’t need to worry about protein buildup or bacteria.
-And they don’t require any care!
+Daily disposable contacts are the healthiest option—they ensure your eyes have a fresh, clean lens every day, so you don’t need to worry about protein buildup or bacteria.
+And they don’t require any care.

 Coloured contact lenses can bring some brightness to your day and add an eccentric dash to your style!
 If you want to change up your eye colour for a night out, or just feel like making a splash, coloured lenses can be a great option for those with single vision prescriptions.
 Coloured contacts should be fitted by a professional regardless of whether a correction is needed or not.

 Contact lenses allow you the freedom of not needing to carry prescription sunglasses along with your clear glasses.
-You can bring one set of non-prescription sunglasses with you and have them off and on as needed – no need to switch back and forth.
+You can bring one set of non-prescription sunglasses with you and have them on and off as needed without the hassle of switching between glasses and sunglasses.
 Easy, right?
 Many brands of contact lens feature built-in UV protection as well as vision correction for additional peace of mind.

-UV blocking contacts are not, however, replacements for sunglasses as they do not cover the entire eye nor the delicate tissue surrounding it.
-Wraparound sunglasses with UV 400 protection are still necessary for the best coverage and protection (not to mention style).
+UV blocking contacts are not meant to replace sunglasses, as they do not block 100% of UV rays and they do not cover the entire eye or the delicate tissue surrounding it.
+100% UV protection sunglasses are still necessary for the best coverage and protection (not to mention style).

 Note that contacts could be uncomfortable if you have dry eyes or if you work in an air-conditioned office.
-You can first learn how to avoid dry eyes by keeping safe habits.
+You can first learn how to treat dry eyes by keeping healthy habits.
 Certain contact lenses have a special design for office use and can help reduce eye strain during busy days at work.
-Eye drops are also something that all customers should have on hand.
+Eye drops are also something that all contact lens wearers should have on hand.

 Not comfortable wearing glasses?
-Get a clear vision with a discrete look – nobody will notice your contacts!
+Get a clear vision for your prescription with a discrete look wearing contacts.

-And patients with high prescriptions don’t need to worry about thick, pop bottle lenses like they do with glasses.
-A high prescription in the form of a contact lens isn’t visible to anybody else.
-And it does away with much of the curvature and distortion that goes hand in hand with strong spectacle lenses.
+This is a bonus for glasses wearers who have a high prescription, as you need not worry about thick lenses with contacts.
+A high prescription in the form of a contact lens isn’t visible when compared to glasses.
+Plus, it does away with much of the curvature and distortion that you may experience with high prescription eyeglasses.

-Last but not least, with contact lenses your field of vision isn’t restricted to the limitations of your glasses frame!
-With contacts, you can step out and see the whole world crisply from side to side, without the peripheral barrier of a bulky frame.
+With contact lenses, your field of vision isn’t restricted to the limitations of your glasses frame.
+You can step out and see your world clearly from side to side, without the peripheral barrier of a bulky frame.
 With proper contact lens wear, you can enjoy a much wider field of vision.

-Glasses or contact lenses?
-The best option is to discuss it with your eye doctor to decide what the ideal solution is for you.
-Eyeglasses will always remain a good option if you wear contacts but want to take them off from time to time.
-Glasses cannot be replaced by contacts entirely; they’ll always be a good supplement to contact lenses and vice versa.
+The best option is to discuss it with your eye doctor to decide the ideal solution is for you.
+Eyeglasses will still be needed to give your eyes a break from contacts and to ensure the cornea gets some natural breathing time.
+Though glasses cannot be replaced by contacts entirely, they’ll always be a good supplement to contact lenses and vice versa.